AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Open Campaign client console and log on to Adobe Campaign as an Administrator.
 1. Browse to **Administration > Platform > Options**.
-1. Check the `DmRendering_cuid` option value is filled.
+1. Check that the `DmRendering_cuid` option value is filled.

     * If the option is filled, you can start the implementation.
     * If no value is filled, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){_blank} to get your CUID.